2024 LEGACY SPONSORS

 Repayment normally begins six months after graduating, leaving school, or dropping below half-time (6 credit hours).
 The monthly repayment amount depends on the total amount borrowed, the length of the payment period, and the repayment option chosen.
 The average loan indebtedness of MSC student borrowers is $17,340.
 Based on a standard 10-year repayment schedule, the average monthly payment would be approximately $200 and the borrower would pay approximately $6,606 in interest.
 Borrowers with previous student loans may access their loan borrowing history on the NSLDS website.

 The amount of the loan is determined by the Financial Aid Office.
 Some of the variables that determine the loan amount are the expected family contribution as determined by the FAFSA, the cost of attendance, the grade level, annual and aggregate loan limits, and other types of financial aid the student is receiving.
 Students must be enrolled half-time (6 credit hours) to receive any loan disbursement.
-The federal government requires MSC delay disbursement for at least 30 days to first-year students who have not previously borrowed a student loan.
+The federal government requires delay disbursement for at least 30 days to first-year students who have not previously borrowed a student loan.
 The federal government also requires a minimum of two disbursements for each loan period.
-Student loan borrowers who need to withdraw from all classes before the end of a semester must withdraw in writing to the MSC Registrar Office, must complete loan exit counseling, and must contact the Financial Aid Office to determine if funds must be returned to the federal aid programs - Return of Title IV.
+Student loan borrowers who need to withdraw from all classes before the end of a semester must withdraw in writing to the Registrar Office, must complete loan exit counseling, and must contact the Financial Aid Office to determine if funds must be returned to the federal aid programs - Return of Title IV.

 Loan Proration for Graduating Borrowers